Skip to main content

 default_cli_tool: "claude"

-This uses your Anthropic subscription through Claude Code.
+Uses your Anthropic subscription through Claude Code.
+Supports Claude models and GLM-4.6 for cheaper alternative.

 agents: